Skip to content

 Blocked environment variables

-Before spawning Claude, crewbit strips a set of environment variables that could interfere with the child process: CLAUDE_CODE_SSE_PORT, ANTHROPIC_BASE_URL, NODE_OPTIONS, VSCODE_*, and all CLAUDE_CODE_* vars.
-This prevents port conflicts and accidental configuration inheritance.
+Before spawning Claude, crewbit strips a specific set of environment variables from the child process's environment to prevent conflicts and accidental configuration inheritance:

 The --dangerously-skip-permissions trust model